 1. Higher Rent Or Sells Property

-Many homeowners turn to renting if they are unable to sell their property due to a poor market.
+Many homeowners turn to rent if they are unable to sell their property due to a poor market.
 Once the market turns, they may ultimately sell the home you are renting.

-Markets vary but in certain markets, there are fewer homes to rent.
+Markets vary, but in specific markets, there are fewer homes to rent.

 2. No Equity Buildup or Tax Benefits

 It is common for people to say that renting is throwing money away.
-Of course, this is not true as you are paying for the living space for a period of time.
+Of course, this is not true as you are paying for the living space for some time.
 You have the freedom to find the best affordable apartment you can to live in an area you prefer.

-You are not getting equity or tax benefits from your rent but you are getting a number of advantages.
+You are not getting equity or tax benefits from your rent, but you are getting several advantages.
 You can divert your savings into other assets.

 3. A Bad Landlord

-If you are having trouble with your landlord who is not providing services promised in the lease there are courses of legal action to take.
+If you are having trouble with your landlord, who is not providing services promised in the lease, there are legal actions to take.

 4. No Upside From A Strong Housing Market

-As a renter you do not get the benefit of an improving house values.
-This may feel bad when your friends are experiencing some growth in their home value while you may be getting a notice from your landlord that they are getting ready to sell or raise rent.
+As a renter, you do not get the benefit of improving house values.
+It may feel bad when your friends are experiencing some growth in their home value, while you may be getting a notice from your landlord that they are getting ready to sell or raise the rent.

-Hopefully, this guide provided you with good information to make a decision between choosing to buy or rent your home.
-Frankly, you can look at the calculations related to mortgage costs, building equity, home prices, square footage but in the end, the choice is a personal one for you and your family.
+Hopefully, this guide provided you with good information to decide between buying or renting your home.
+Frankly, you can look at the calculations related to mortgage costs, building equity, home prices, square footage, but in the end, the choice is a personal one for you and your family.

-If there is one point I would like to make, it is to consider how your preferences line up with your long term financial goals.
+If there is one point I would like to make, consider how your preferences line up with your long-term financial goals.
 Make sure that if you find your dream house, it is doesn’t break the bank.
 You don’t want to be too overladen with debt.
 Remain disciplined in your spending and make saving a priority.

-If you rent or own your home, would you kindly share your experiences with us.
-We always like to hear how you made your decision which shed light for others about to go looking for a home.
+Thank you for reading!
+If you rent or own your home, would you kindly share your experiences with us?
+We always like to hear how you decided which shed light on a home decision.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.